peymanbarca/ms-mas-benchmarking/hybrid_experiments/order_inventory/v2/ex2/ReadmMe.md

-# Experiment 2: One LLM Agent vs One FastAPI Microservice implementation
+# Experiment 2: One LLM Agent vs One FastAPI Microservice implementation (1 LLM Call per trial)

 The agent is LLM-based (same partial-state), uses a small LangGraph-like wrapper and calls the microservice over HTTP to reserve inventory.
 It persists its lightweight state in Redis and the order record in MongoDB (REAL or MOCK modes preserved).